You can create a new recurring product in any Regpack project by simply creating a new product and selecting “Recurring” as the product type.

 - Upgrade or Downgrade on the next billing cycle.
 We recommend disabling prorating for this option, as the user will have the new product added only when the current cycle has ended.
 The new start date will be the end date of the existing plan.

-The settings previously relate to when the product actually adds to the user’s cart.
 With autocharging, you decide if you’d like to also have the system automatically charge the user once the product is in the cart.

 The recommended setting is “on”.
 If “off”, the user will have to initiate a payment themselves.

 You can set a delay to the autocharge, which means that if the product is set to add on the 1st of the month, each month, the charge will happen X number of days after the product is added.